UKPLab/CARE/content-server/README.md

 # Content Server

 ## Description
-This directory contains all files to serve the frontend website to the user.
+This directory contains all files to serve the website to the user.

 ## Architecture
 For an overview of the complete architecture, see ./docs/architecture.drawio\